 Omega, a brand synonymous with sophisticated style and exquisite watchmaking, offers some of the most functional and complicated watches available—without ever sacrificing quality or style.
 As the first watch to visit the moon, Omegas are recognized among the most durable watches in the industry.

 While replicating classic models like the Seamaster or the Speedmaster, counterfeiters attempt to cash in on the brand’s image of endurance—going as far as emulating tiny details that the average person wouldn’t notice.
 If you’re interested in buying an Omega watch, make sure you know what to look for.
-Follow this guide to understand the difference between a real Omega and a counterfeit.
+Follow this guide to understand the difference between a real Omega and a fake.

 Make sure everything is spelled correctly and evenly spaced on the dial.
 Does the design show a close attention to detail or are there are errors?
 Spelling or engraving mistakes are obvious giveaways that it’s a fake Omega.